argmaps/Backbone.Associations/README.md

 Backbone-Associative gives simple mono- or bi-directional associations to Backbone models using the `hasOne`, `hasMany`, and `belongsTo` association names familiar from ActiveRecord in Rails.
+It also lets models delegate attributes to associated models, while respecting that model's defaults and validation rules, and letting the delegating model listen to `change:delegatedAttribute` events.
 While heavily influenced by Backbone-Relational, Backbone-Associative differs in two key ways:

 1. Associations (and reverse associations) are assigned in their own model classes, rather than assigning both in a single model class.
+2. Associations are declared in a chained, sentence-like API, rather than by passing in an options hash.

 ```javascript
 //Backbone-Associative